micmejia/bible-dump/AMPC/Luke/Luke 23.md

-For behold, the days are coming during which they will say, Blessed (happy, fortunate, and [^g]to be envied) are the barren, and the wombs that have not borne, and the breasts that have never nursed [babies]!
+For behold, the days are coming during which they will say, Blessed (happy, fortunate, and to be envied) are the barren, and the wombs that have not borne, and the breasts that have never nursed [babies]!